 There are three colors to choose from too, which is always nice.

 Timex makes a lot of Ironman style watches, but this one is designed to be ultra-rugged, which is important for someone in your job.

 It’s comfortably lightweight, with a durable resin strap and plastic case.
 It is also 100m (330ft) water resistant, so should not suffer if it gets wet.

-The time is very easy to read with the large digital display, and the functions easy to get to via the large buttons on the side.
+With a large, easy to read display this digital watch has functions that are easy to get to via the large buttons on the side.
 Timex has put a lot of thought into this watch for Ironmen and women, so it should be a cinch for you to use as a daily work watch too.

 7. Timex Expedition Base